manatlan/htag/docs/tuto_create_an_input_component.md

 ```

-If you understand all that concepts ^^, you can start to build your own components.
+If you understand all that concepts ^^, you can start to build your own/complex components.

 Here is a login form, using our newly widget (replace your `Test` class):